macielti/scheduler-component/README.md

-# scheduler-component
+# Scheduler component

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+This Integrant component is responsible for scheduling recurring tasks to be executed at a given time.

 ## License

-Copyright © 2025 FIXME
+Copyright © 2025 Bruno do Nascimento Maciel

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at